 Estonia was the first Baltic state to achieve the 2 percent defense spending-to-GDP ratio advocated by NATO.
 Latvia and Lithuania have stated their ambitions to reach this level too.
 How difficult a challenge is this likely to be?

-I commend them for it.
+Both Latvia and Lithuania have now set very clear targets to achieve the 2 percent goal, and I commend them for it.
 There was a need for changes within their budgets which are always sensitive.
-Latvia is increasing defense spending by a little under 40 percent in 2016.
+Our southern neighbor Latvia is increasing defense spending by a little under 40 percent in 2016.
 In the case of Lithuania, the defense budget is due to increase by around 30 percent in 2016.

 I am very proud that Estonia has not had this particular issue for some years now.
 We have a broad political consensus on defense spending.
 Estonia has a ruling three-party coalition, and six parties in the Parliament, yet the need to keep defense spending at a level that meets our NATO obligations is not questioned by any of them.
 There was a time when Estonia alone spent more on defense than Latvia and Lithuania combined.
 This was neither natural, nor normal.
 Our southern neighbors came to realize that their defense spending must increase.

 Estonia plans to substantially strengthen its defense budget as part of a long-term development plan for the armed forces.
-What are the core steps?
+What are the core steps in the military-strengthening process?

-We are working under a 10-year defense plan which will continue until 2022.
+We are working under a 10-year defense plan which commenced in 2013 and will continue until 2022.
 We conduct four-year reviews, the next one in 2016, and if changes are needed we will implement them.
 Our defense budget for 2016 will be about €450 million.
-Although this is modest by international standards, it is set to rise year-on-year by around 7 percent, and I believe this trend will continue.
+Although this is modest by international standards, it is set to rise year-on-year by around 7 percent going forward, and I believe this trend will continue.

 The money being spent on defense, and our investment in our military is substantial when you look at the size of this country and our population.
 We are currently looking at improvements in our defense infrastructure and strengthening host nation support.
 Spending for the [NATO] presence here is on top of the 2 percent of GDP allocated to the defense budget.